 You place your finger, hand, forearm or foot in a small device that obtains a bone density reading within a few minutes.

-DEXA scans are now the best method of diagnosing and monitoring osteopenia and osteoporosis.
-The National Osteoporosis Foundation’s guidelines state that women over 65, younger post menopausal women who have any osteoporosis risk factors and aging men with any osteoporosis risk factors should be tested with DEXA scans.
-(1)
+DXA scans are now the best method of diagnosing and monitoring osteopenia and osteoporosis.
+The National Osteoporosis Foundation’s guidelines state the following people should be tested with DXA scans: women over 65; younger postmenopausal women who have any osteoporosis risk factors; and aging men with any osteoporosis risk factors.

-- Your gender: Women are 2x more likely to develop osteoporosis than men.
+- Gender: Women are 2x more likely to develop osteoporosis than men.
 Due to menopause, estrogen decreases sharply, which accelerates bone loss.
 For example, in the five to seven years following menopause, a woman can lose up to 20% of her bone density.

-- Age: In our lifetime, we increase bone mass from childhood to about our mid-thirties at which time we reach our peak bone mass.
+- Age: In our lifetime, we increase bone mass from childhood to about our mid-thirties, when we reach our peak bone mass.
 From then on, we lose about 1% of our bone every year.

 - Lack of Exercise: “If you don’t use them, you lose them.”
 Weight-bearing exercise is one of the best things you can do to increase your bone strength because of the concentrated pressure it puts on your bones.

 - Diet: A diet lacking in calcium plays a major role in the development of osteoporosis.
 Eating calcium-rich foods and supplementing with a quality calcium supplement will ensure you are getting the adequate amounts needed.

 - Family History: Having a family member with osteoporosis puts you at greater risk, as osteoporosis is genetic.

 - Body Size: Women and men who have small body frames tend to have a higher risk for osteoporosis.